jimmymathews/schur-transform/README.rst

 The transform works by decomposing the generalized covariance tensor of several random variables into canonical components.
 The "sectors" (irreducible subrepresentations) defining these components in tensor space are defined *a priori* by the condition that they are mutually unreachable from each other by arbitrary change-of-coordinate transformations, as part of a rich theory going back to the work of Issai Schur and Hermann Weyl.

-The algorithm used here is described in [*A Schur Transform for Spatial Stochastic Processes*](https://arxiv.org/abs/1811.06221).
-See also Persi Diaconis' [*Group Representations in Probability and Statistics*](https://www.jstor.org/stable/4355560) for background on the non-abelian Fourier transform in the context of the symmetric group.
+The algorithm used here is described in `A Schur Transform for Spatial Stochastic Processes <https://arxiv.org/abs/1811.06221>`_.
+See also Persi Diaconis' `Group Representations in Probability and Statistics <https://www.jstor.org/stable/4355560>`_ for background on the non-abelian Fourier transform in the context of the symmetric group.

 Getting started
 ---------------